 - Sadly, several of the girls were “picked on” at school ( Yes, that still happens)

-- Many girls said they wanted to find a cure for Cancer and help animals, not too shabby for the 7-12 year old age group
+- Many girls said they wanted to find a cure for Cancer and help animals, not too shabby for the 7-12-year-old age group

 As I went through the weekend of judging I was looking for a Social Media angle and I really didn’t find one.
 The parents were busy handling multiple children and schedules and were not sending live Tweets during the interviews.
 The Dads were not taking pictures and uploading them to their kid’s Facebook Fan Page.
-The parents where everyday people just trying to get by and find opportunities for their girls.
+The parents were everyday people just trying to get by and find opportunities for their girls.
 I was glad that the old fashion media of television provided safe entertainment and good strong girl teen role models.

 At the end of the long weekend when the girls in my two categories were named winners they confidently walked to center stage to claim their beautiful crown and flowers and then each broke down and cried.
 I cried too.